Giannnnnn/emotiv-cortex/NeuroGaming/README.md

 # NeuroGaming: Mind-Controlled Mouse with Emotiv Epoc X

 NeuroGaming is a C# project that extends an Emotiv Cortex SDK example project to enable hands-free mouse control using the Emotiv Epoc X headset.
 By processing real-time quaternion data for head motion and mental commands (e.g., *lift*, *drop*), it allows users to move the cursor and perform mouse clicks with their mind.
 This project is ideal for gaming, accessibility, and brain-computer interface (BCI) experimentation.
-Originally targeting .NET Framework, it has been upgraded to .NET 8 for modern performance and features.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](https://github.com/Emotiv/cortex-example/blob/master/LICENSE) file for details.

-Copyright (c) 2020 EMOTIV
-Copyright (c) 2025 [Your Name]

 ## Acknowledgements
-- This project is a modified version of the [Emotiv Cortex SDK Example Project](https://github.com/Emotiv/cortex-example) (MIT License, Copyright (c) 2020 EMOTIV).
+- This project is a modified version of the [Emotiv Cortex SDK Example Project](https://github.com/Emotiv/cortex-example/tree/master/csharp) (MIT License, Copyright (c) 2020 EMOTIV).
 Thank you to Emotiv for providing the foundation for headset integration.
 - New features, including quaternion-based cursor control, smoothing, and mental command mappings, were developed by [Your Name].
 - Built with the [Emotiv Cortex SDK](https://emotiv.gitbook.io/cortex-api/).
 - Thanks to the Emotiv developer community for inspiration and support.